Project 2: System Calls

 Reading a Sector from Disk via the BIOS (Interrupt 0x13)

-can be used to read or write
+BIOS interrupt 0x13 can be used to read or write

 sectors from a disk.
-Interrupt 0x13
+Interrupt 0x13 expects the

 registers to contain the following information:

-: track number of the sector -
+- CH: track number of the sector

-: head number to read -
+- DH: head number to read

-to read from the first floppy disk.
+- DL: indicates which disk to read.
+Use0x00to read from the first floppy disk.

-function to your kernel with the
+Add a readSector function to your kernel with the

 prototype: